zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 ---

 # What this post is about
-Being a rookie with process management guides I was surpriced when my Node application that I was running on a remote server will shut down every time I closed the SSH connection on the terminal.
+Being a rookie with process management guides, I was surprised when the Node application that I was running on a remote server will shut down every time I closed the SSH connection on the terminal.
 In fact, I soon discovered that running processes on the terminal are shut down when the SSH connection is closed.
-So in order to keep my application running at all times I needed a way to keep the process running on the background, and that is when I came accross [PM2](http://pm2.keymetrics.io), a process manager for Node.
+So to keep my application running at all times I needed a way to keep the process running on the background, and that is when I came across [PM2](http://pm2.keymetrics.io), a process manager for Node.
 Another strength of PM2 is that it is capable of managing multiple environments or applications using configuration files.

 In this post I will cover: